fanweneddie/cflow/README.md

 # cFlow: A Flow-based Configuration Analysis Framework

-cFlow is a flow-, field-, and context-sensitive static taint analysis framework for Java bytecode based clooud systems that tracks how configuration option values flow through a program from their loading points to the user-specified sink points where the values are used (e.g. an external API call), and can output the taint propagation path from the source to the sink.
-It could also be used as a generic static taint anaysis tool by providing your own definition of sources and sinks.
+cFlow is a flow-, field-, and context-sensitive static taint analysis framework for Java bytecode based cloud systems that tracks how configuration option values flow through a program from their loading points to the user-specified sink points where the values are used (e.g. an external API call), and can output the taint propagation path from the source to the sink.
+It could also be used as a generic static taint analysis tool by providing your own definition of sources and sinks.

 ## Use cFlow from the command line